mrparkers/terraform-provider-keycloak/docs/resources/ldap_custom_mapper.md

 - `name` - (Required) Display name of this mapper when displayed in the console.
 - `provider_id` - (Required) The id of the LDAP mapper implemented in MapperFactory.
 - `provider_type` - (Required) The fully-qualified Java class name of the custom LDAP mapper.
+- `config` - (Optional) A map with key / value pairs for configuring the LDAP mapper.
+The supported keys depend on the protocol mapper.

 ## Import